Interactions-HSG/NutriLink/README.md

 The following properties have been deleted while they were barely used in the past.
 1. Product: serving_size, comment, health_percentage
 4. Minor category: nwd_subcategory_id

+This is the ontology for receipts from bam, matched products from eatfit and basket level information.
+An item(Class: Item) matches a product (Class: Product) in EatFit.
+Based on timestamps, baskets can be identified.
+Correspondingly, prices, energy, ofcom values and Nutri-Score of baskets can be calculated via another piece of software.
+The calculated single-basket-values will be stored in the graphdb.